Mamluk architecture

-Mamluk architecture was the architectural style that developed under the Mamluk Sultanate (1250–1517), which ruled over Egypt, the Levant, and the Hijaz from their capital, Cairo.
+Mamluk architecture was the architectural style that developed in Egypt, the Levant, and the Hijaz during the Mamluk Sultanate (1250–1517), which ruled from its capital, Cairo.
 Despite their often tumultuous internal politics, the Mamluk sultans were prolific patrons of architecture and contributed enormously to the fabric of historic Cairo.
-The Mamluk period, particularly in the 14th century, oversaw the peak of Cairo's power and prosperity.
+The Mamluk period, particularly in the 14th century, witnessed the peak of Cairo's power and prosperity.
 Their architecture also appears in cities such as Damascus, Jerusalem, Aleppo, Tripoli, and Medina.

 Major Mamluk monuments typically consisted of multi-functional complexes which could combine various elements such as a patron's mausoleum, a madrasa, a khanqah (Sufi lodge), a mosque, a sabil, or other charitable functions found in Islamic architecture.
 These complexes were built with increasingly complicated floor plans which reflected the need to accommodate limited urban space as well as a desire to visually dominate their urban environment.
 Their architectural style was also distinguished by increasingly elaborate decoration, which began with pre-existing traditions like stucco and glass mosaics but eventually favoured carved stone and marble mosaic paneling.
 Among the most distinguished achievements of Mamluk architecture were their ornate minarets and the carved stone domes of the late Mamluk period.

 While the Mamluk empire was conquered by the Ottomans in 1517, Mamluk-style architecture continued as a local tradition in Cairo which was blended with new Ottoman architectural elements.
 In the late 19th century, Neo-Mamluk or Mamluk Revival buildings began to be built to represent a form of national architecture in Egypt.